 Claude Can Reference External Documents

-Like many other chatbots, Claude lets you upload files to inform its writing.
+Like many other chatbots, Claude allows you to upload files and use them as context, and can also generate and export files (like documents, spreadsheets, and PDFs).
 For instance, share your entire book outline so the AI will know where you are going with your story.

 You can also provide supporting documents like: